ShaunSpringer/Wraith/README.md

 This will bind the input to the list property on your controller (App.MainController).
 Every time the list.items property changes, the view will automatically be updated (and in this case, repeated as a list).

 #### Two-Way Data Binding
-As of v0.1.1. forms can be bound two-ways.
-This means that you can create a series of inputs, and on change the model will be updated (and in the future, validated).
+As of v0.1.1, forms can be bound two-ways.
+This means that you can create a series of inputs, and on change the model will be updated.
 On submit, if the model that the form is bound to is part of a collection, it will automatically create a new instance of that model.

 ```html
 <div data-controller="App.CommentController">